ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty: Results

 In contrast to the global mapping comparison for probabilistic mapping, we evaluate on local BEV semantic mapping for a learning comparison.
 BEV mapping is more common for learning-based algorithms due to the memory cost of 3D operations, and provides a measure of scene understanding by evaluating the semantic map of ConvBKI from a different persepective.

 We chose to compare with Semantic MapNet \cite{SemanticMapNet} as it was the most direct open-source learning-based comparison we were able to find.
 Semantic MapNet is a BEV semantic mapping algorithm which uses features from the last layer of a pre-trained semantic segmentation algorithm as input to per-cell recurrent units which perform a map update in feature space.
 Semantic MapNet groups points with features from the semantic segmentation network into square cells and applies a BEV filter which discards all but the highest point in each cell.
 Each cell with an input point is then updated through a learned memory model, including a Gated Recurrent Unit (GRU) \cite{GRU}, Long Short-Term Memory (LSTM) \cite{LSTM} or a linear layer.
 At inference time, a series of convolution layers are applied to the latent-space memory to produce a BEV semantic segmentation prediction for each 2-dimensional cell.

-Semantic MapNet functions similarly to ConvBKI, however operates in 2 dimensions using the features from the semantic segmentation network.
-In contrast, ConvBKI performs an explicit update in 3 dimensions from the semantic predictions of the semantic segmentation network.
+{Semantic MapNet functions similarly to ConvBKI except for several key differences.
+First, Semantic MapNet operates in two dimensions using only the highest point in each map cell as input, compared to the 3D representation of ConvBKI which incorporates every input point.
+Additionally, Semantic MapNet applies a recurrent network which updates each cell using latent features of the input points, whereas ConvBKI applies an explicit Bayesian update on the semantic predictions of the semantic segmentation network.}

 The input to each ConvBKI and Semantic MapNet is from the same semantic segmentation network, Sparse Point-Voxel Convolutional Neural Network (SPVCNN) \cite{SPVNAS}.
-SPVCNN is an efficient semantic segmentation for LiDAR point clouds which leverages sparsity to achieve real-time performance.
+SPVCNN is an efficient semantic segmentation for LiDAR point clouds which leverages sparsity to accelerate inference.
 We follow the training procedure from Semantic MapNet with two modifications, including changing the number of input frames to $\tau = 10$ to match ConvBKI and the batch size to 2 in order to reduce training memory.
 Semantic MapNet was trained for fifteen epochs over the course of three days.
 For evaluation, each network is provided the past $\tau = 10$ frames as input and evaluated on the accuracy of the BEV local semantic map produced.
 Following the evaluation procedure of Semantic MapNet, cells with no input are discarded from evaluation.